Guimli/GX4000-SRAM/README.md

 Total : 31,32€

+I can sell you modules already assembled.
+But the shipping costs from France are prohibitive...

 To enable the 128K mod, add a 10 kΩ resistor between pins 8 and 11 of IC8 (74HC4051).
 ![Photo-04](https://github.com/Guimli/GX4000-SRAM/raw/main/Images/Photo-04.jpg)
 And connect pin 91 of the ASIC to the dedicated CAS1 slot on the mod.